this-vishalsingh/this-vishalsingh/README.md

 I am also the creator of [ZippelLabs](https://x.com/Zippel_Labs) , a ZK proving toolstack for performance and security acceleration for zkVMs to prove Ethereum in real-time.

-Solidity, Rust, Go, Circom, FunC, even Cairo: I find bugs in any language!
+Solidity, Rust, Go, Circom, FunC, even Cairo: I find bugs in any language with above given intrestrd projects types (Defi-privacy & ZKPs)!

 Ethereum, Solana, even Bitcoin: I find bugs in any stack!